lespicker/tachyons-one-page-scroll/content/products/advanced-awagami.md

 Two to four weeks prior to the workshop we ask that each participant prepare a selection of 10 to 20 images and share them with us.
 We will review each image and arrange a one-on-one conversation to collaborate on our recommendations for final image selection (and a few alternates).
 This preparation is important so that we understand your work, your vision, and can provide personalized guidance that will result in realizing your art.

-We strictly limit attendance to four photographers so that we can focus on each one's work and provide an relaxed environment with plenty of time to achieve your artistic goals.
+We strictly limit attendance to four photographers so that we can focus on each one's work and provide a relaxed environment with plenty of time to achieve your artistic goals.

 ## Agenda

 ### Before You Arrive

 - Submission of your image selections for our review
-- Discussion on which images we think will pair well with the two premium Awagami paper's we'll be using
+- Discussion on which images we think will pair well with the two premium Awagami papers we'll be using
-- Choosing the paper that matches your photograph and vision
+- We'll help you select the paper that matches your photograph and vision
-- Initial proofing using a matte paper
+- We make an initial proof and evaluation using a matte paper
-- Evaluation and adjustments for final print
+- We'll make adjustments for final print
-- Making the final print ready for mounting
+- We'll print two final prints for your review
-- Review of final print

 ### Saturday-Sunday